-Priority Area #2: Recovery Supports (Combined-SMHA/SSA)

-Goal: To establish policies and procedures to ensure consumer and family participation in monitoring/evaluating the mental health system through the peer review process

-Strategy: DMH Bureaus and Divisions will develop policies and procedures for the peer review process.
+Grant awards/monthly cash requests from service providers will be tracked; documentation/dates of material provided.
+Priority Area #2: Recovery Supports (Combined-SMHA/SSA) Goal 3: To review policies and procedures to ensure consumer and family participation in planning/monitoring/evaluating the mental health system through the peer review process Strategy: DMH Bureaus and Divisions will review policies and procedures for the peer review process.
 Performance Indicator: DMH will utilize the Council on Quality and Leadership's (CQL) Personal Outcome Measures (POM) tool to gain information about the level at which service providers are supporting personal outcomes of individuals being served.
 Increased number of consumers and family members involved in decision-making activities, peer review/site visits.

-Description of Collecting and Measuring Changes in Performance Indicator: Policies and procedures and number of POM interviews conducted by consumers and family members will be tracked.
-Priority Area #2: Recovery Supports (Combined-SMHA/SSA)
+Description of Collecting and Measuring Changes in Performance Indicator:

-Goal: To develop youth support and leadership teams in the current two project sites for the Mississippi Transitional Outreach Program (MTOP)

-Strategy: Continue to support and fund the development of youth support and leadership teams in CMHC Regions 4 and 7.

-Performance Indicator: A regular schedule and agenda of the meetings will be available during the year for CMHC Regions 4 and 7.
+Policies and procedures and number of POM interviews conducted by consumers and family members will be reviewed and tracked.
+Priority Area #2: Recovery Supports (Combined-SMHA/SSA) Goal 4: To maintain youth support and leadership teams in the current two project sites for the Mississippi Transitional Outreach Program (MTOP) Strategy: Continue to support and fund the maintenance of youth support and leadership teams in CMHC Regions 4,7 and 10.
+Performance Indicator: A regular schedule and agenda of the meetings will be available during the year for CMHC Regions 4, 7, and 10.
+Description of Collecting and Measuring Changes in Performance Indicator:

-Description of Collecting and Measuring Changes in Performance Indicator: The schedules and agenda are provided by the local project coordinators.
+The schedules and agenda are provided by the local project coordinators.